-If you're guilty of simply sliding a box full of receipts across your accountant's desk, now's an important time to learn, especially as the ATO announced they'll cracking down on ‘other work-related expenses’ this year.
+If you're guilty of simply sliding a box full of receipts across your tax agent's desk, now's an important time to learn, especially as the ATO announced they'll be cracking down on ‘other work-related deductions’ this year.

-That said, you don't want to miss out on any work-related deductibles that you're legally entitled to.
+That said, you don't want to miss out on any work-related deductions that you're legally entitled to claim.

-So when you sit down with your accountant this upcoming tax return, take the time to learn exactly what you can and cannot claim.
+So when you sit down with your registered tax agent to discuss your tax return, take the time to learn exactly what you can and cannot claim.

 Step 2: Stop mixing business with pleasure